 Further research is needed to address several key areas associated with preprints that may help to clarify the respective opportunities that preprints can offer to the publication process.
-It will be important to consider the views, opinions and expectations of researchers, funding organisations and publishers, to ensure that global challenges regarding access to research findings (e.g., budgetary constraints) does not inhibit ECRs or LMICs.
-(23, 54, 85) The lack of evidence on preprints at the grant application stage requires more research with funding organisations and the research community, such as screening of preprints submissions used in grant applications as part of the evidence to support the need of the research and as part of the applicants' publications listing.
-(15, 44, 71)
+It will be important to consider the views, opinions and expectations of researchers, funding organisations and publishers, to ensure that global challenges regarding access to research findings (e.g., budgetary constraints) does not inhibit ECRs or LMICs [23, 53, 84].
+The lack of evidence on preprints at the grant application stage requires more research with funding organisations and the research community, such as screening of preprints submissions used in grant applications as part of the evidence to support the need of the research and as part of the applicants' publications listing [15, 43, 70].

-The question of quality, peer review, and integrity are paramount to the acceptability of preprints if they are to contribute to improving the reproducibility of research and further advance scientific discovery.
-(51) It is clear from the evidence that a clearer understanding of the role of preprints in the process of publishing research findings is needed.(56) Possible coordination among preprint servers for screening research and opportunities to work with funding organisations and researchers to increase their longer-term functionality.^(23, 67) There is acceptance that preprints offer a way to present early findings of research into the public domain, openly and transparently, which can therefore help to foster awareness and reduce misinformation of health and social care research findings to the general public.^(113, 118) The role of preprints is merely part of the process to reaching a peer reviewed publication.
-Preprints are therefore not a substitute for peer reviewed journal publications but part of the overall system and process of disseminating research rapidly using openly accessible routes to advance scientific discovery.^(12, 23)
+The question of quality, peer review, and integrity are paramount to the acceptability of preprints if they are to contribute to improving the reproducibility of research and further advance scientific discovery [50].
+It is clear from the evidence that a clearer understanding of the role of preprints in the process of publishing research findings is needed [55].
+Possible coordination among preprint servers for screening research and opportunities to work with funding organisations and researchers to increase their longer-term functionality [23, 66].

+There is acceptance that preprints offer a way to present early findings of research into the public domain, openly and transparently, which can therefore help to foster awareness and reduce misinformation of health and social care research findings to the general public [112, 117].
+The role of preprints is merely part of the process to reaching a peer reviewed publication.
+Preprints are therefore not a substitute for peer reviewed journal publications (and not all peer reviewed publications are published in a journal, and peer review can happen outside the context of journals such as Peer Community in [118]) but form part of the overall system and process of disseminating research rapidly using openly accessible routes to advance scientific discovery [12, 23].

-Any changes to the processes and mechanisms of publishing research needs to ensure it meets current expectations of different audiences, and that research communities embrace the principles of quality, transparency and openness for the provision of innovation and new knowledge.(31)
+Any changes to the processes and mechanisms of publishing research needs to ensure it meets current expectations of different audiences, and that research communities embrace the principles of quality, transparency and openness for the provision of innovation and new knowledge [31].

+Supporting information

+S1 Appendix.
+Search terms and keywords.

+S2 Appendix.
+PRISMA checklist.

+S1 Table.
+Scopus and Web of Science searches.

+S2 Table.
+Full details of the 98 included studies.

+S3 Table.
+Publishers and Journals preprints policy or guidance.

+S4 Table.
+Funding organisations position on preprints for grant applications and publications.

+S5 Table.
+Future considerations and recommendations for publishers, funding organisations and the research community.

+Acknowledgments

-584 Supporting information 585 S1 Appendix.
-Search terms and keywords (docx) 586 S2 Appendix.
-PRISMA checklist (PDF) 587 S1 Table.
-Scopus and Web of science searches (docx) 588 S2 Table.
-Full details of the 98 included studies (docx) 589 S3 Table.
-Publishers and Journals preprints policy or guidance (docx) 590 S4 Table.
-Funding organisations position on preprints for grant applications and publications (docx) 591 S5 Table.
-Future considerations and recommendations for publishers, funding organisations and the research 592 community (docx) 593 594 Acknowledgements 595 We would like to thank the NIHR Journals Library centre staff and those members of the NIHR Open Research 596 Oversight Group for their support during the development of the scoping review and throughout the write up 597 of the article.
-We would also like to thank the NIHR Research on Research team for reviewing early draft versions 598 of the article.
-599 600 Availability of data and material 601 All relevant data are provided in the article and the supporting material files.
-These can be found on the 602 preprint server at: https://osf.io/tkg52/ and https://os 603 604 Competing interests 605 The authors declare no competing interests exist.
-606
+We would like to thank the NIHR Journals Library centre staff and those members of the NIHR Open Research Oversight Group for their support during the development of the scoping review and throughout the write up of the article.
+We would also like to thank the NIHR Research on Research team for reviewing early draft versions of the article.

-Funding 607

-This research was funded by the National Institute for Health and Care Research Coordinating Centre (NIHRCC), based at the University of Southampton, through its Research-on-Research Programme.
-The views and opinions expressed in the discussion are those of the authors and do not necessarily reflect those of the Department of Health and Social Care.
-The funders had no role in the study design, data collection and analysis, decision to publish, or preparation of the manuscript.

-Author contributions
+Author Contributions

-Conceptualization: Amanda Blatch-Jones, Alejandra Recio Saucedo
+Conceptualization: Amanda Jane Blatch-Jones, Alejandra Recio Saucedo.

-Data curation: Amanda Blatch-Jones, Alejandra Recio Saucedo, Beth Giddins
+Data curation: Amanda Jane Blatch-Jones, Alejandra Recio Saucedo, Beth Giddins.

-Formal analysis: Amanda Blatch-Jones, Alejandra Recio Saucedo, Beth Giddins
+Formal analysis: Amanda Jane Blatch-Jones, Alejandra Recio Saucedo, Beth Giddins.

-Investigation: Amanda Blatch-Jones, Alejandra Recio Saucedo, Beth Giddins
+Investigation: Amanda Jane Blatch-Jones, Alejandra Recio Saucedo, Beth Giddins.

-620 Methodology: Amanda Blatch-Jones, Alejandra Recio Saucedo
+Methodology: Amanda Jane Blatch-Jones, Alejandra Recio Saucedo.

-621 Project administration: Amanda Blatch-Jones
+Project administration: Amanda Jane Blatch-Jones.

-622 Supervision: Amanda Blatch-Jones
+Supervision: Amanda Jane Blatch-Jones.

-Writing - original draft: Amanda Blatch-Jones
+Writing - original draft: Amanda Jane Blatch-Jones.

-Writing - review and editing: Amanda Blatch-Jones, Alejandra Recio Saucedo, Beth Giddins
+Writing - review & editing: Amanda Jane Blatch-Jones, Alejandra Recio Saucedo, Beth Giddins.